NVIDIA/cutlass/media/docs/cute/02_layout_algebra.md

 `(10,2):(16,4)  o  (5,4):(1,5)`

-This describes interpreting the layout `(10,2):(16,4)` as a 5x4 matrix in a col-major order.
+This describes interpreting the layout `(10,2):(16,4)` as a 5x4 matrix in a column-major order.

 1. ` = (10,2):(16,4) o (5:1,4:5)`.
 Concatenation of sublayouts.